akatie/simpleknowledgeservice/schemes/README.md

 The location for (zipped) schemes.
 Only the latest versions of schemes will be in here.
-The MongoDB and RDFLib routines expect the scheme definitions to be in this location and know how to read from these zips.
+The MongoDB and Fuseki importers expect the scheme definitions to be in this location and know how to read from these zips.

 Current schemes ...